 With the development of several VR headsets in recent years, Virtual Reality has finally found its place in the entertainment world.
-With VR glasses for PCs, game consoles and smartphones, there are models out there for every budget.
+With VR headsets for PCs, game consoles and smartphones, there are models out there for every budget.

 Here we show you the best VR headsets on the market in 2019!